 Georgia has a warm, temperate climate with some geographic variation.
 This is caused by the Greater Caucasus Mountains shielding the country from cold northern air.
 The Lesser Caucasus range protects the country from the hot, dry southern air.

-Georgia sees summer temperatures around 16 degrees Celsius.
-Winters in east Georgia are a bit colder, usually around 0 degrees to 3 degrees.
+Georgia sees summer temperatures around 20.
+Winters in east Georgia are a bit colder, usually around 5.

 When travelling to Georgia, you can expect the most rain during the spring months.
 But, you can expect more rain the closer you are the coast.
 Georgia has the best travel weather during May, June and September.